Ailura4020/real-time-forum/README.md

 - **Message broadcasting**: To broadcast messages to all connected clients, you'll need to maintain a list of active connections and send messages to each client.
 You can use a map to store active connections and iterate over it to send messages.
 - **Message queue**: To handle messages efficiently, you can use a message queue to store incoming messages and process them in a separate goroutine.

+- **singleton**: a singleton variable refers to a design pattern that restricts the instantiation of a class to a single instance.
+This is useful when exactly one object is needed to coordinate actions across the system.

 - JWT token
   - **Bearer** prefix indicates the type of authentication being used and is part of the standard way to send access tokens in HTTP requests.
 Bearer Token: A Bearer token is a type of access token that is used to authenticate requests to a server.
 The term "Bearer" indicates that the token is a bearer token, meaning that whoever possesses the token (the "bearer") can access the associated resources without needing to provide additional credentials.

 ### Front

-- **Tree-shaking**: is a term used in the context of JavaScript module bundlers (like Webpack and Rollup) to describe the process of eliminating unused code from the final bundle.
-It helps reduce the size of the output files by removing code that is not actually used in the application.
+- ~~**Tree-shaking**: is a term used in the context of JavaScript module bundlers (like Webpack and Rollup) to describe the process of eliminating unused code from the final bundle.
+It helps reduce the size of the output files by removing code that is not actually used in the application.~~
 - **Bundling**: is the process of combining multiple files (such as JavaScript, CSS, and images) into a single file or a few files.
 This is typically done to reduce the number of HTTP requests made by the browser when loading a web application.
 - **Pre-processors**: are tools that extend the capabilities of standard CSS (or other languages) by adding features such as variables, nesting, mixins, and functions.
 Examples of CSS pre-processors include Sass, Less, and Stylus.
 - **Post-processors**: are tools that modify CSS after it has been written, typically to add vendor prefixes, optimize the code, or apply other transformations.
 A common post-processor is PostCSS.